devopsInterviews/Interviews/README.md

 ```

 > In order to validate that your app is actually working, you will have to nevigate to 3 different API's.
-> The webapp itself will guide you what to do in oreder to test the app (The instruction are in the main page /)
+> The webapp itself will guide you what to do in order to test the app (The instructions are in the main page /)

 ## Python